This post was originally published in June 2013 and updated in April 2020.

 Avocado is also a healthy sandwich spread stand-in for mayonnaise.

 “More trees please!”
 Isn’t that the food request you want to hear?

 Introduce this veggie early on, and your odds will increase for future eating—even if your toddler takes a break along the way.

 Don’t forget to use dips, and blanch broccoli to ease chewing.

-Blanch or steam for an easy finger food for your toddler to try.
+Blanch or steam cauliflower for an easy finger food.